 Words and expressions defined in the Prospectus shall, unless the context otherwise requires, have the same meaning when used in this Supplement.

-\ This Fund has been terminated and an application for withdrawal of approval will be made to the Central Bank in due course.
+This Fund is dormant and an application for withdrawal of approval will be made to the Central Bank in due course.

 Table of contents